ontolex/frequency-attestation-corpus-information/index.md

 ## Attestations

-Attestations constitute a special form of citation that provide evidence for the existence of a certain lexical phenomena; they can elucidate meaning or illustrate various linguistic features.
+Attestations constitute a special form of citation that provides evidence for the existence of certain lexical phenomena; they can elucidate meaning or illustrate various linguistic features.

-In scholarly dictionaries, attestations are a representative selection from the occurrences of a headword in a textual corpus.
+In scholarly dictionaries, attestations are a representative selection from the occurrences of a headword or sense in a textual corpus.
 These citations often consist of a quotation accompanied by a reference to the source.
 The quoted text usually contains the occurrence of the headword.

 <div class="entity">